Ensorid/DiscordJS-Template/README.md

 - Cooldown support
 - High customisation
 - Log system
+- Multi language support : English, French and more in the future
 - Database support : JSON, SQLite and more in the future

 ## 🛠️ Technologies Used